 (Image credit: Jill Wellington)

 Eggnog is probably now available in your grocery store.
 I like to buy a quart of 3 or 4 different brands and then have a taste test to see what I like best this year.
+This year (2020) my favorite is by Organic Valley.

 Once you’ve found your favorite eggnog, try this recipe for eggnog rice pudding.
 I have made this both on the stovetop, and in the Instant Pot, and I prefer the Instant Pot version because there was less babysitting of the rice.
 Both methods tasted great.